-New York State, whose taxpayers are more adversely affected by the new state-and-local-income-tax (SALT) deduction limitation than residents of many other states, is already taking steps to mitigate New Yorkers’ financial pain.
+New York State, whose taxpayers are more adversely affected by the new state-and-local-income-tax (SALT) deduction limitation than residents of many other states, has already taken steps to mitigate New Yorkers’ financial pain.
 In February, Governor Andrew Cuomo announced amendments to his executive budget that included an employer compensation expense tax system; it would take advantage of the continued deductibility of employers’ payroll taxes to relieve the burden of the new limitations on SALT deductions.
 Another amendment would create new charitable funds benefiting health care and education, giving taxpayers opportunities for greater deductions.
 Both amendments closely mirror strategies the SSRN papers predicted that states might adopt.

 At the Latham & Watkins Forum, however, the panelists suggested that such loopholes run counter to the government’s ostensible goal of a simpler, fairer, and more efficient tax system.
 The tax legislation’s proponents, Shaviro said, had predicted considerable job creation.
 “They were right in at least one respect: it’s created jobs for tax lawyers.”